topocm/topocm_content/src/w8_general/classification.md

 displaymd(table_header.format(colordefs=colordefs, fmt=format_string, body=block))
 ```

-Let us now look at all the possible symmetry classes in dimensions from $0$ to $3$, and see what kind of topological insulators are possible.

-There are quite a few, here is the full list:

 This table has a lot of logic in it, but to you it most likely looks no better than this:

 ```python
 np.random.seed(1)